Overview

 Version release notes

-The long-memory dynamic factor model (LMDFM) algorithm is to make (1) analysis of observed multiple (vector) time-series, (2) multi-step forecasts of multivariate (vector) time-series, and (3) multi-step forecasts of multivariate volatility (variance-covariance matrix) of vector time-series.
+The long-memory dynamic factor model (LMDFM) algorithm is to make (1) dynamic factor analysis of observed multiple (vector) time-series, (2) multi-step multivariate forecasts of vector time-series, and (3) multi-step forecasts of multivariate volatility (variance-covariance) of vector time-series.

 Additional details